canarybuilds/zulip/templates/zerver/help/set-default-streams-for-new-users.md

 {!admin-only.md!}

-When new users join a Zulip organization, they are subscribed to a default set of streams.
+When new users join a Feniks Chat organization, they are subscribed to a default set of streams.
 Organization administrators can add or remove streams from that default set.